Nights-Software/ns-docs/resources/nightShifts.md

 1. Unpack the files into a folder onto your server.
 Please keep in mind you need to unpack it either on your servers' desktop before installing it, or do that locally on your own desktop and then drag over the files manually, to prevent parsing errors.
 Do not rename the resource.

-1. Make sure you put 'night_shifts' into your resources folder of your server.
+1. Make sure you put the 'night_shifts' folder into your resources folder of your server.

 1. Ensure or start this resource in your server.cfg.

 Example:
 ```lua
 ensure night_shifts
 ```